 Starting with a Solid Floor

-Chickens are happiest when they have plenty of space to roam and explore and a comfortable indoor space to take refuge from the elements.
+It’s essential to understand how much space chickens need for roaming, exploring, and comfortable indoor refuge from the elements.
 If you are a bird lover considering the chicken-rearing hobby, completing your coop before bringing in the birds is crucial.

 Before furnishing, however, you want to ensure the coop floor is complete.
 It is essential because working around it will be more challenging after installing perches and nesting boxes.

-For instance, when putting down a vinyl floor, be sure to use the recommended adhesive for longevity and performance.
+For instance, use the recommended adhesive for longevity and performance when putting down a floor.
 Once you are done, you can start building the comforts.

-Instinctively, chickens perch up off the ground to sleep as they feel safe up high, away from predators.
+Instinctively, chickens perch up off the ground to rest and sleep as they feel safer off the ground, away from predators.
 For this reason, it is crucial to offer your birds sturdy and comfortable perching roosts.

 Location for Chicken Roosts

-Inside the coop, roosts are mainly to provide your chicken with a comfortable sleeping perch Roosts need to be conveniently away from food and water sources to minimize the chances of the birds defecating into the bowls from above.
+Inside the coop, roosts are mainly to provide your chicken with a comfortable sleeping perch.
+Roosts need to be away from food and water sources and nesting boxes to minimize the chances of the birds defecating into and onto these items.

 Unless you have a tiny chicken coop that leaves you with limited options, here are some factors to help you determine the right location for perching roosts.